Aandeg Miikana (Crow's Path)

 Eternity Neekan

-Eternity is a youth leader from Misheogamang First Nation based in Thunder Bay, Ontario.
+Eternity is a youth leader from Mishkeegogamang First Nation based in Thunder Bay, Ontario.
 Her favourite part of this experience was giving youth a voice and a platform to share their stories in the foster care system, as it's very meaningful to her as a youth in care.

 Photo of Malakai Mawageesick in Lakehead sweater.